facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 specifically the "borrowed" state?
 More specifically, how does this apply when mixing normal objects and disposables?

-**A** A combination of strong and weak lifetime guarentees.
+**A** A combination of strong and weak lifetime guarantees.
 The important piece is that these objects don't get mixed.
-Const classes and disposables are perma-opted-in to stricter tracking, so they get "strong" lifetime guarentees.
+Const classes and disposables are perma-opted-in to stricter tracking, so they get "strong" lifetime guarantees.
-Further, anything in the `owned` state has a strong guarentee.
-The only weak guarentee comes into play with the borrowed state, since that can actually be nonlinear, but the guarentee there is from that point on it will stay linear.
+Further, anything in the `owned` state has a strong guarantee.
+The only weak guarantee comes into play with the borrowed state, since that can actually be nonlinear, but the guarantee there is from that point on it will stay linear.

 **Q** can `own` be implied by `new` or is the `own` keyword just there for clarity?